 Hair loss especially in anemic females.

-Round bald patches on scalp.
+Round bald patches on the scalp.

 Falling off the hair in large bundles on the forehead and on the sides above the ears.